What Is IATF 16949 and How Does It Make for Better Automobiles?

 - Contract eligibility

 Together, these goals cut chaos and increase profits.
-Companies with this discipline reap the benefits of respect in their industry.
+Therefore, companies with this discipline reap the benefits of respect in their industry.

 Does IATF 16949 Make for Better Cars?